-If future recreation development is needed, development will be accommodated within the existing High Density classified land areas (Elbow Park, see remarks below) or the reopening of previously closed camping loops within Dam Site Park and Ozark Isle Park where road systems and park facilities have previously occurred.
+There are currently no project land areas classified for future park development and none has been added through this Master Plan revision.
+If future recreation development is needed, development will be accommodated within the existing High Density classified land areas or the reopening of previously closed camping loops within Dam Site Park and Ozark Isle Park where road systems and park facilities have previously occurred.